bonzini/wcc/README.md

 The next steps include:

-* adding Retroarch configuration files for the virtual gamepad, which already lets me play games using my laptop.
+* adding support for analog sticks, which requires wcc-client to calibrate them on startup (and perhaps also when the HOME key is pressed, as an emergency measure)

 * writing the ESP8266 software